 The three options are:

-- ETIAS - The European Travel Information and Authorisation System is set to come into force later in 2023 and will soon become a mandatory requirement for any non=EU citizens wishing to visit Europe and the Schengen Area for any purpose.
+- ETIAS - The European Travel Information and Authorisation System is set to come into force in 2024 and will soon become a mandatory requirement for any non=EU citizens wishing to visit Europe and the Schengen Area for any purpose.
 An ETIAS would cover short vacations but is also ideal for business people visiting Europe for business meetings, trade shows or conferences.

 - Schengen Visa - Business people who are not eligible to apply for an ETIAS may be able to obtain a Schengen Visa.
 This form of visa does not permit holders to seek or take up employment in Europe but does allow for stays of up to 90 days in any three month period and is best suited to those wishing to study in Europe or conduct short business meetings.